tom-seddon/ghouls-revenge/docs/ghouls-revenge.md

 them!

 NOTE: these times were obtained using a prerelease version of the game, with older versions of some levels.
-You may see `No record for this level found` messages when merging.
+It's expected that you'll see `No record for this level found` messages when merging.
+(Look on the bright side: you'll find it a bit easier to set a new record...)

 # Credits